Followers

 Treaty of Ghent

-Meanwhile, war had broken out between the U.S. and Great Britain, which was Russia's ally.
+Meanwhile, war had erupted between the U.S. and Great Britain, which was Russia's ally.
 Adams eagerly accepted Czar Alexander's offer to mediate in the fall of 1812.
-The initiative, with Adams as one of the lead commissioners, ultimately fell through.
-However, a follow-up attempt in 1814 under Adams's leadership led to the Treaty of Ghent.
+The initiative, with Adams as one of the lead commissioners, ultimately failed.
+However, a follow-up effort in 1814 under Adams's leadership resulted in the Treaty of Ghent.
 This face-saving status quo ante arrangement changed little diplomatically or politically.
-Still, it provided the small U.S. with the morale-boosting confidence of having gone toe-to-toe with what was now the world's hegemon.
+Still, it gave the small U.S. the confidence and morale boost of having gone toe-to-toe with what was now the world's reigning superpower.

 Like Father, Like Son

-After a brief stay in Paris, during Napoleon's short return to power in 1815, he followed in his father's footsteps.
-He went to London, where he and Henry Clay negotiated a "Convention to Regulate Commerce and Navigation."
-Soon afterward, he became the U.S. minister to Great Britain, as his father had been before him and as his son Charles was to be after him.
-His time at the Court of St. James was brief, as Adams returned to the United States in the summer of 1817 to become secretary of state in President James Monroe's cabinet.
-This appointment was mainly due to his diplomatic experience but also because the president wanted a sectionally well-balanced cabinet during what came to be known as the Era of Good Feelings.
+After a brief stay in Paris during Napoleon's short return to power in 1815, he followed in his father's footsteps.
+He traveled to London, where he and Henry Clay negotiated a "Convention to Regulate Commerce and Navigation."
+Soon afterward, he became the U.S. minister to Great Britain, just as his father had been before him and as his son Charles was to be afterward.
+His time at the Court of St. James was brief, as Adams returned to the United States in the summer of 1817 to serve as secretary of state in President James Monroe's cabinet.
+This appointment was mainly based on his diplomatic experience, but also because the president aimed to have a sectionally balanced cabinet during what became known as the Era of Good Feelings.

 St. James Palace